horhay10/horhay10.github.io/README.md

 categories: story
 ---
 ```
-if it is a story or
+Or it should be what is shown below here if it is a picture
 ```
 ---
 layout: post